Updated on March 8, 2018

 This time we will introduce 3D printer test print called “AmeraLabs Town”.
-It is designed explicitly to test materials for modelling, i.e. printing of complex, high-resolution models.
+We designed it to test materials for printing of complex, high-resolution models.
 This test print will help you figure out ultimate capabilities of your 3D printer and 3D printing resin.
 We share our 3D printing troubleshooting guide that will explain main characteristics and features of this calibration part.
 At the end of this post you’ll find a download link for AmeraLabs Town 3D printer STL file.

 Test #1.
 Minimum width of the opening

 This 3D printer calibration test contains a set of slots with widths of 0.10 mm to 1.00 mm that are designed to uncover several 3D printer problems.
 The goal is to have all the slots on the printed model cut through all the way.
 If the result is not as desired, i.e. slots are closed or openings are too wide, there are several points that you should check.